best-hvac-books-reviews-from-amazon

 CHECK PRICE ON AMAZON

-Editor’s Note: HVACR 101 is a great book if you are just starting out in the HVAC industry and need a solid grounding in the concepts.
-The fact that this book is a culmination of the efforts of a number of credible HVAC organizations makes it stand out from other introductory guides.
+Editor’s Note: HVACR 101 is a great book if you are just starting in the HVAC industry and need a solid grounding in the concepts.
+The fact that this book is a culmination of the efforts of several credible HVAC organizations makes it stand out from other introductory guides.

 This is another book on the fundamentals of HVAC/R systems and should appeal to the homeowner as well as entry-level HVAC technicians.
 It has a straightforward approach to maintaining and repairing residential HVAC/R systems and there is information about commercial equipment as well.